PkgRadar

 Prebuilt binary (recommended)

 Each release attaches binaries for Linux (x86_64, aarch64) and macOS (x86_64, aarch64).
-The binary is statically linked against rustls-tls-native-roots, so it picks up the host’s CA bundle and doesn’t pull in OpenSSL at runtime.
+It uses rustlswith the host’s native CA roots, so it picks up the system CA bundle and doesn’t pull in OpenSSL at runtime.
+Linux builds are dynamically linked against glibc — use a Debian/Ubuntu base image (not Alpine/musl, which will fail to exec with exit 127).

 pkgradar version